ReMatching Dynamic Reconstruction Flow: Abstract

 \section{Abstract}

-Reconstructing dynamic scenes from image inputs is a fundamental computer vision task with many downstream applications.
+Reconstructing a dynamic scene from image inputs is a fundamental computer vision task with many downstream applications.
 Despite recent advancements, existing approaches still struggle to achieve high-quality reconstructions from unseen viewpoints and timestamps.
-This work introduces the \ShortName framework, designed to improve generalization quality by incorporating deformation priors into dynamic reconstruction models.
+This work introduces the \ShortName framework, designed to improve \rev{reconstruction} quality by incorporating deformation priors into dynamic reconstruction models.
 Our approach advocates for velocity-field-based priors, for which we suggest a matching procedure that can seamlessly supplement existing dynamic reconstruction pipelines.
 The framework is highly adaptable and can be applied to various dynamic representations.
 Moreover, it supports integrating multiple types of model priors and enables combining simpler ones to create more complex classes.
-Our evaluations on popular benchmarks involving both synthetic and real-world dynamic scenes demonstrate a clear improvement in reconstruction accuracy of current state-of-the-art models.
+Our evaluations on popular benchmarks involving both synthetic and real-world dynamic scenes demonstrate \rev{that augmenting current state-of-the-art methods with our approach leads to} a clear improvement in reconstruction accuracy.